irfanrahman1/Ship/README.md

 # Ship

 ## Overview
-This project is a simple 2D Unity game called "Ship," where the player controls a ship that can move forward, rotate, and wrap around the screen edges.
+This project is a simple 2D Unity game called "Ship" where the player controls a ship that can move forward, rotate, and wrap around the screen edges.
 This project serves as an introduction to Unity game development, covering basic concepts such as scene setup, sprite management, input handling, physics, and scripting.

 ## Getting Started

 ### Prerequisites
 - Unity Hub
-- Unity Editor (version [specify version here], though later versions may also work)
+- Unity Editor
 - Visual Studio or another compatible IDE for editing C# scripts

 ### Installation